SysPsyHertel/FunRed/README.md

 Compute measures of functional redundancy and functional interdependency.

 #### **Arguments**
-- `abundance`: A vector of non-zero abundances representing each species in the community.
+- `abundance`: A vector of abundances representing each species in the community.
 The vector is checked to ensure the abundances sum to 1.
               If they do not, the vector is normalized, provided the sum is within an acceptable tolerance (*|1 - sum(abundances)| < 1e-5*).
 If the sum falls outside this tolerance, an error message is returned.
+              Note that the vector can also have zero values, although absolute continuity must hold (from a non abundant species that species cannot have any function).
 - `functions`: The paired vector of functions of the abundance vector.
 Needs to be the same length as the abundance vector.
 Gets transformed into relative frequencies.
 - `n_reference`: Integer value, corresponding to the number of species in the reference that can perform the function (optional).